 Sciatica is leg pain that comes from the sciatic nerve.
 This nerve is the largest in the body and runs from the lower back down the back of each leg.
 Sciatica describes pain that affects this nerve and can be felt anywhere from the lower back down through the buttocks and into the leg.
-Usually, only one leg is affected, but not always.
+Usually, it affects only one leg, but not always.

 Sciatica is not a medical diagnosis but rather a symptom of an underlying medical condition.
 Some things that may bring about sciatica are:

 - Lumbar herniated disc

 The Symptoms of Sciatica

 Sciatica generally only affects one side of the lower body, and the pain radiates from the lower part of the back to the back of the thigh and then down the leg.
 A combination of the following symptoms are most common:

 - Pain described as sharp and searing

 - Constant pain in one side of the buttocks or low back